ReKon64/SPADE/plugindevguide.md

 # SPADE Plugin Development Guide

 This guide explains how to write robust, dependency-aware plugins for SPADE, using the `enum_http_whatweb` plugin as a template.

-It covers plugin structure, best practices, and the rationale behind key design decisions — especially the use of `plugin_results` vs `port_obj["plugins"]`.
+It covers plugin structure, best practices, and the rationale behind key design decisions; especially the use of `plugin_results` vs `port_obj["plugins"]`.

 ---